mifi/hls-vod/README.md

 HTTP Live Streaming with on-the-fly encoding of any video file for Apple TV/iPhone/iPad/iPod and possibly other devices.

-hls-vod lets you stream your whole video collection on-demand, regardless of format (as long as VLC can transcode it), to your iOS devices, playable from Safari, working AirPlay as well.
+hls-vod lets you stream your whole video collection on-demand, regardless of format, to your iOS devices, playable from Safari, working with AirPlay as well.

 It is built on node.js.